|

 Cultural effects

-Remember that color can be culturally dependent - for example, although Black is the color of
+Remember that color can be culturally dependent.
+For example, although Black is the color of

 death in many countries, in China the color associated with death is White.